pierspad/textmerger/docs/README.md

 I wouldn't mind some help in traslating the app properly in various languages and packaging it for Windows/MacOS and maybe other distributions like Debian, Ubuntu, Fedora, etc.
 For major changes, please open an issue first to discuss your ideas.

+## AI Disclosure
+This project was developed with the assistance of Large Language Models, used to support code writing and documentation.

 ## License
 This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.